LLayta/tree-to-dot/README.md

 # Slight issue
-The graphviz API I use doesn't specialize for binary trees it specializes for something called digraphs which are in an essence just binary trees but they don't have a sense of "left and right" like binary trees do.
-So why is this an issue?
-It's an issue because for nodes that have a single edge it won't actually place the node in a direction, it'll just put it straight down.
-Here's an example of that:
+The API I am using has some weird edge problem whenever a subtree has a single node, it just goes downwards like a skewered tree.

 ![Skewered representation](https://github.com/LLayta/tree-to-dot/blob/main/img/skewered_tree.png)